 While food doesn’t quite sober you up as water and time can, it can help your body process the alcohol a little faster.

 Rather than having pure alcohol to drink at your party, make sure there are some tasty, non-alcoholic alternatives people who aren’t inclined to drink can have.
 Water infused with fruit, soda, juices, and tea can provide people with something to drink without forcing them to imbibe any alcohol.

 If you or a loved one were involved in a DUI, make sure to call our skilled Orlando DUI attorney about your case today.
 The Wiseman Law Firm is dedicated to defending the rights and freedom of its clients.
-Attorney Wiseman is an experienced lawyer who has more than 15 years of legal experience to offer your case.
+Attorney Wiseman is an experienced lawyer who has 20 years of legal experience to offer your case.
 He is also a former prosecutor, meaning he has unique insight into the strategies the opposition might take.
 Let us see what we can do for you.

 Contact us at (407) 708-9127 or fill out our online form to schedule a free case consultation today.
 We look forward to speaking with you about your situation.